 - The programme is an excellent stepping stone for Doctoral research.

-- This programme involves a blended learning approach offering a mixture of online and face-to-face course delivery.
+- This programme is designed for flexible learning and involves a blended learning approach offering a mixture of online and face-to-face course delivery.

 “The MSc in Youth Justice provides an opportunity for recent graduates, and those working in policy and practice, to enhance their understanding of contemporary youth issues, system responses to young people and the discourse of children’s rights.
 Importantly, it aims to enhance the ability of students to apply their learning to policy, practice and research through auditing rights compliance, designing research tools, writing comment pieces/blogs and carrying out their own research on an area of youth justice, youth policy or youth practice.”